Bipartisan Disapproval Over Trump Administration's Housing Program Cuts

 Maine Republican Susan Collins, who chairs the Senate panel that oversees HUD spending, told Carson later in the day that she was "deeply troubled" by many of the administration's proposals.
 "Low-income households face an affordable housing shortage across the country, and in many locations that shortage is reaching crisis levels," she said.

-Carson did little to push back, but said the administration wants to provide safe, decent and affordable housing "while being good stewards of taxpayer dollars."
+Carson did little to push back but said the administration wants to provide safe, decent and affordable housing "while being good stewards of taxpayer dollars."
 He added that recently enacted tax breaks to encourage investment in almost 9,000 economically distressed communities — called Opportunity Zones — would take the place of some of the proposed cuts.

 "All the things that all of these programs that we've had in place for many years are doing, the Opportunity Zones will do in spades, like it's on steroids," he told the House panel.
 The administration estimates that Opportunity Zones will attract over $100 billion in private investment and create jobs, although some analysts have questioned how much low-income residents will be helped.

-House lawmakers also asked Carson about the status of disaster aid for Puerto Rico and other areas of the country that have suffered devastating damage due to hurricanes, floods, and fire.
+House lawmakers also asked Carson about the status of disaster aid for Puerto Rico and other areas of the country that have suffered devastating damage due to hurricanes, floods and fire.
 HUD is in the process of providing these communities with billions of dollars to help them rebuild.

-Subcommittee chairman David Price of North Carolina asked Carson about reports that the White House has blocked aid for Puerto Rico, because President Trump has made no secret of his dissatisfaction with the island government and how it is using the money.
+Subcommittee Chairman David Price of North Carolina asked Carson about reports that the White House has blocked aid for Puerto Rico because President Trump has made no secret of his dissatisfaction with the island government and how it is using the money.
 On Monday, Trump tweeted that Puerto Rico "can't do anything right, the place is a mess — nothing works."
-HUD's inspector general office announced last week that it would look into allegations that the White House has interfered with distribution of the aid, which was approved by Congress.
+HUD's inspector general's office announced last week that it would look into allegations that the White House has interfered with distribution of the aid, which was approved by Congress.

-"To your knowledge did you or anyone else at HUD have conversations with the President or with the White House or other senior administration officials about delaying or diverting disaster funding for Puerto Rico?" asked Price.
+"To your knowledge did you or anyone else at HUD have conversations with the president or with the White House or other senior administration officials about delaying or diverting disaster funding for Puerto Rico?" asked Price.

 Carson replied, "No, but we have had conversations about how to make sure that the money gets there and that it is used in an appropriate way."
-He said $1.5 billion has already been sent to the island and that an agreement for another $8.2 billion has been approved.
+He said $1.5 billion has already been sent to the island and that an agreement for an additional $8.2 billion has been approved.
 Carson called reports that the administration is trying to block or slow down the disaster aid "completely inaccurate as far as HUD funding is concerned."

 Speaking to lawmakers, Carson also addressed carbon monoxide detectors, inspection notices and the upcoming 2020 census count.
 Here are the highlights: